-As we disclosed in our December 31, 2016 funding valuation report, the 7.60% investment return assumption that the Board previously approved for determining the liabilities for funding purposes and used for establishing the employer and employee contribution rates has continued to be developed without considering the impact of any future 50/50 excess earnings allocation.
+As we disclosed in our December 31, 2017 funding valuation report, the 7.25% investment return assumption that the Board approved on December 21, 2017 for determining the liabilities for funding purposes and used for establishing the employer and employee contribution rates has continued to be developed without considering the impact of any future 50/50 excess earnings allocation.
 This is based on our understanding that Article 5.5 of the Statute, which authorizes the allocation of 50% of excess earnings to the SRBR, does not allow for the use of a different investment return for funding than is used for interest crediting.
-This would appear in effect to preclude the prefunding of the SRBR through the use of an assumption lower than the market earnings assumption of 7.60%.
+This would appear in effect to preclude the prefunding of the SRBR through the use of an assumption lower than the market earnings assumption of 7.25%.

-As required by the Actuarial Standard of Practice (ASOP) No. 4 ("Measuring Pension Obligations and Determining Pension Plan Costs or Contributions"), we performed a stochastic model in 2013 to estimate the impact of the 50% allocation of future excess earnings to the SRBR.
-The results of our model indicated that the 50/50 allocation of future excess earnings would have about the same impact as an "outflow" (i.e., assets not available to fund the benefits included in the determination of the TPL) that would average approximately 0.75% of assets over time.
-This approximated outflow was incorporated into our GASB crossover test3 (Exhibit 5), along with the additional future employer contributions that would result from those future allocations of excess earnings to the SRBR under ACERA's funding policy.
+As required by the Actuarial Standard of Practice (ASOP) No. 4 ("Measuring Pension Obligations and Determining Pension Plan Costs or Contributions"), we performed a stochastic model to estimate the impact of the 50% allocation of future excess earnings to the SRBR.
+The results of our model indicated that the 50/50 allocation of future excess earnings would have about the same impact as an "outflow" (i.e., assets not available to fund the benefits included in the determination of the TPL) that would average approximately 0.60% of assets over time.
+This approximated outflow was incorporated into our GASB crossover test (Exhibit 5), along with the additional future employer contributions that would result from those future allocations of excess earnings to the SRBR under ACERA's funding policy.

-The NPLs measured as of December 31, 2016 and 2015 were determined by rolling forward the TPLs for the funded benefits as of December 31, 2015 and December 31, 2014, respectively.
-In addition, following discussions we had with the Board subsequent to our delivery of last year's GASB 67 report, starting with this year's GASB 67 report we have adjusted the TPL as of December 31, 2016 to include an additional \$185.1 million, calculated by rolling forward the total unlimited non-OPEB Actuarial Accrued Liability as shown in the SRBR Report as of December 31, 2015.
-(In preparing the prior years' GASB 67 reports, the assumption/procedure was that the TPL for the non-OPEB SRBR would always equal the Plan Fiduciary Net Position for the non-OPEB SRBR.)
-We have also continued the practice of adjusting the Plan Fiduciary Net Position as of December 31, 2016 to include an additional \$34.5 million, calculated by (a) taking the \$36.2 million set
+The NPLs measured as of December 31, 2017 and 2016 were determined by rolling forward the TPLs for the funded benefits as of December 31, 2016 and December 31, 2015, respectively.
+Similar to last year, in this year's GASB 67 report we have included in the TPL as of December 31, 2017 the non-OPEB unlimited Actuarial Accrued Liability (AAL) of \$149.3 million, calculated by rolling forward the total unlimited non-OPEB AAL as of December 31, 2016 that was calculated under the new actuarial assumptions effective for the December 31, 2017 valuation.

+We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2017 to include an additional \$43.9 million that was calculated by (a) taking the \$37.5 million set aside by the Retirement Board in the SRBR reserve to pay non-vested Supplemental COLA and retired member death benefits as of December 31, 2017, and